harperreed/strangephone.com/about.md

 ----

+I have been thinking about this project since I registered the strangephone domain in January 2006.
+I am excited that I have a place to put my wonderful payphone and place for y'all to put stickers.

 You can learn more about the tech that powers the payphone [here](/tech).
 And you can see some of our other street and public art [here](/art).
 For more about Harper, check out his [twitter](http://twitter.com/harper) or [homepage](http://harperreed.com).